ManuSquall/visualstudio-docs.fr-fr/docs/data-tools/walkthrough-creating-a-datatable-in-the-dataset-designer.md

  Tasks illustrated in this walkthrough include:

--   Creating a new Windows Application project
+-   Creating a new Windows Forms Application project

 -   Adding a new dataset to the application